mark-watson/lw-grapher/README.md

 # Mark's simple clone of ISI-Grapher on top of LispWorks CAPI UI library

-From my book: purchase at: https://leanpub.com/lovinglisp or read fro free on my web site: https://markwatson.com
+From my book: purchase at: https://leanpub.com/lovinglisp or read for free on my web site: https://markwatson.com

 Clone this repo into ~/quicklisp/local-projects